appoxy/aws/README.markdown

     gem install aws

+Then `require 'aws'` in your application.

 ## DESCRIPTION:

-The RightScale AWS gems have been designed to provide a robust, fast, and secure interface to Amazon EC2, EBS, S3, SQS, SDB, and CloudFront.
+The AWS gems have been designed to provide a robust, fast, and secure interface to Amazon EC2, EBS, S3, SQS, SDB, and CloudFront.
-These gems have been used in production by RightScale since late 2006 and are being maintained to track enhancements made by Amazon.
-The RightScale AWS gems comprise:
+The AWS gems comprise:

 - Aws::Ec2 -- interface to Amazon EC2 (Elastic Compute Cloud) and the associated EBS (Elastic Block Store)
 - Aws::S3 and Aws::S3Interface -- interface to Amazon S3 (Simple Storage Service)
 - Aws::Sqs and Aws::SqsInterface -- interface to Amazon SQS (Simple Queue Service)
-- Aws::SdbInterface and Aws::ActiveSdb -- interface to Amazon SDB (SimpleDB)
+- Aws::SdbInterface -- interface to Amazon SDB (SimpleDB).
+See [SimpleRecord for an ActiveRecord like gem](https://github.com/appoxy/simple_record).
 - Aws::AcfInterface -- interface to Amazon CloudFront, a content distribution service
 - Aws::ElbInterface -- interface to Amazon Load Balancing service
 - Aws::MonInterface -- interface to Amazon CloudWatch monitoring service
+- Aws::Iam -- for AWS Identity and Access Management

+To use a single piece intead of loading all of then, you can require it explicitly for example: `require 'aws/sqs'`.

 ## FEATURES: